Alex Beller, dancer/choreographer/movement designer for theatre, on how important the Certification Program has been for her work:

-LIMS’ Certification Program in Laban Movement Studies is a professional, educational program leading to the world recognized title of Certified Movement Analyst (CMA).
-The program is an embodied education of Rudolf Laban’s conceptualization of movement and Bartenieff’s in-depth methodology of understanding the body in motion.
-The Program involves the study of Laban Movement Analysis and Bartenieff Fundamentals through embodiment, observation training, and seminars in the history of the system and its diverse areas of application.
+LIMS’ Certification Program in Laban Movement Studies is a professional post-Baccalaureate educational program leading to the internationally recognized title of Certified Movement Analyst (CMA).
+The program is an embodied educational process in Rudolf Laban’s conceptualization of movement and Irmgard Bartenieff’s in-depth methodology of understanding the body in motion.
+The Program involves the study of Laban Movement Analysis and Bartenieff Fundamentalssm through embodiment, observation training, and seminars in the history of the system and its diverse areas of application.

 Classes involve movement, discussion, observation of self and others, field trips, video observation, and documentation.
 Several projects are undertaken and assessed during the course of the training, including a final project encompassing theory, observation, movement experiences and personal applications.

-LIMS offers our Certification Program in two formats: Yearlong Format (half-days, four days/week from September to May.) in New York City and Modular Format (full-days, four-part Module, see individual program pages for more details) in New York, University of Maryland, Israel, and China.
+LIMS offers our Certification Program in two formats: Yearlong Format (half-days, four days/week from September to May.) in New York City and Modular Format (full-days, four-part Module, see individual program pages for more details) in New York, Israel, Taiwan, and China.

 LIMS® is an accredited institutional member of the